 1. This star (Fomalhaut) is appended to the entry on Canis Major.

 2. Includes four stars of the modern Crux.

 3. The last six stars catalogued in Lupus were observed while at sea.

 4. The comma is positioned as printed in the catalogue.
 It is evidently a typographical error and the name should read ‘Apus, Avis Indica’.
 The typo was corrected by Abraham Sharp in his edited version of the catalogue.

 The total number of entries in the catalogue is 341, across 24 constellations.
 Halley adopted all the 12 new southern constellations invented by Keyser and de Houtman, but only 11 appear in the catalogue because weather prevented him from observing any of the stars in Indus.
-Indus does, though, appear on Halley’s southern sky chart, bearing a strong resemblance to its depiction on Bayer’s atlas of 1603.
+Indus does, though, appear on Halley’s southern sky chart.
 Of the remaining constellations in the catalogue, 11 are Ptolemaic, one (Columba) was an invention of Plancius, and Robur Carolinum was Halley’s own invention.